sttp-book/sttp-book/chapters/non-functional-testing/security-testing.md

 # Dynamic Application Security Testing (DAST)

 DAST tools execute an application and observe its behavior.
-Since DAST tools typically don't have access to the source code, they can only test for functional code paths, and the analysis is only as good as the behavior triggering mechanism.
+Since DAST tools typically do not have access to the source code, they can only test for functional code paths, and the analysis is only as good as the behavior triggering mechanism.
 This is why, search-based algorithms have been proposed to maximize the code coverage \[[1](#1),[2](#2)\].

 DAST tools are typically difficult to set-up, because they need to be hooked-up with the SUT, sometimes even requiring to modify the SUT's codebase, e.g. for instrumentation.
-They are also slow because of the added abstraction layer that monitors the application's behavior.
+They are also often slow because of the added abstraction layer that monitors the application's behavior.
 Nevertheless, they typically produce more advanced results than SAST tools, and much less false positives.
 Even when attackers obfuscate the codebase to the extent that it is not statically analyzable anymore, dynamic testing can still monitor the behavior and report strange activities. `BurpSuite`, `SunarQube`, and `OWASP's ZAP` are some dynamic security testing tools.
 Below, we look at the following techniques for dynamic analysis:

 1. Taint analysis
 2. Dynamic validation